 What I Wish People Understood About Life With Ulcerative Colitis

-This year’s World IBD Day really made me think about what I think is the most important thing to talk about on awareness days such as it.
-I have shared my story so many times before, that even I am bored of hearing it.
+This year’s World IBD Day really made me think about what I think is the most important thing to talk about on awareness days.
+I have shared my story so many times before that even I can feel bored with hearing it.
 I was actually planning not to bother posting it, but then I realised the purpose of days like World IBD Day.
-The purpose is to raise awareness, and that involves sharing my story of living with ulcerative colitis.
+The purpose is to raise awareness, and that involves sharing my story of living with ulcerative colitis (UC).

-But, today's post is about raising awareness of IBD and ulcerative colitis to those that don’t already know about it.
-It’s such a hard disease to explain because it can affect people differently, and impact our lives in so many different areas!
+This is about raising awareness of IBD and ulcerative colitis to those who don’t already know about it.
+It’s such a hard disease to explain because it can affect people differently and impact our lives in so many different ways.
 I wish I could choose just one thing I think is important for people to know, but there are SO MANY!

 So, here’s what I wish people understood about life with UC: